Life As a Marking Clerk

-In 2016, there was an estimated number of 2,008,600 jobs for Marking Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 2,008,600 jobs in the United States for Marking Clerk.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 101,000 new jobs for Marking Clerk by 2026.
-There will be an estimated 269,200 positions for Marking Clerk per year.
+The BLS estimates 269,200 yearly job openings in this field.

 The states with the most job growth for Marking Clerk are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.